maximilianou/weekly30/README.md

 # weekly30

 ---
-## Step 1 - start project from phone.
+## Step 1 - start project from phone. ( I have an iclever keyboard )

 - Termux
 - install node